• Skip to primary navigation

 • Bake for 50 - 60 minutes, or until a probe inserted into the middle reads 195 - 200˚ F. Cool on a rack before slicing.
 Serve with butter, jam (fig jam is fabulous with it), or apple butter.

-« Baileys Hot Chocolate + Coconut Whipped Cream
+« Baileys Hot Chocolate with Coconut Whipped Cream

 Parmesan Piadine (Italian Flatbreads) »